Table of Contents

 After surgery, we do Sign Out.
 We check:

-- The patient is stable and ready for recovery
+- That the patient is stable and ready for recovery

 💬 Why It Matters So Much

-This checklist isn’t just a piece of paper.
+The surgical safety checklist is not just a piece of paper.
 It:

 👩⚕️ How It Helps Me as a Nurse